hydephp/develop/docs/creating-content/managing-assets.md

 First, make sure that you have installed all the NodeJS dependencies using `npm install`.
 Then run `npm run dev` to compile the assets in development mode.
 For production builds, run `npm run build`.
-You can also run `npm run preview` to preview the built assets.

 ### How does it work?